Carbon monoxide detectors

 sudden, major problem with your heating system and the carbon

-monoxide is being produced very quickly: you might notice the problem
+monoxide is being produced very quickly: you might not notice the

 be replaced every 3-6 months or so, which means that, after a few